Deniz-Eren/dev-can-linux/README.md

 Actual hardware tested currently are:

-- Advantech PCI (vendor: 13fe, device: c302)
+- Advantech PCIe (vendor: 13fe, device: c302)

 Please report back findings from any hardware you test so we can update this list, your help is much appreciated.